-In a state with thousands of lakes, it’s obvious that Florida is one of the best places in the world to enjoy a fun day on the water.
-The Sunshine State has tons of beautiful areas to fish and boat, but a huge favorite among Floridians is Lake Okeechobee.
-As the second-largest freshwater lake in the United States, Lake Okeechobee is filled with opportunities, from fishing to swimming to airboating, making it a must-see and a must-boat for all.
-BOATsmart!’s guide to boating on Lake Okeechobee – also known as Florida’s very own inland sea, tells you what you need to know about boating on one of Florida’s best.
+As the second-largest freshwater lake in the United States, Lake Okeechobee is filled with opportunities, from fishing to swimming to air boating, making it a must-see and a must-boat for all.
+BOATsmart!’s guide to boating on Lake Okeechobee — also known as Florida’s very own inland sea, tells you what you need to know about boating on one of Florida’s best.

 If you’re heading out to boat on Lake Okeechobee — or, as locals call it, the Big O — there are a few things you’ll want to know.
-Whether you’re looking for marinas or docks on the lake or you’re searching for activities on the Big O, we have you covered!
+Whether you’re looking for marinas or docks on the lake or searching for activities on the Big O, we have you covered!

 Image Source: Okeechobee County Tourism Development Council

-Where to launch and dock your boat on Lake Okeechobee
+Where to Launch and Dock Your Boat on Lake Okeechobee

 Jolly Roger Marina

-Fuel up, launch, dock and even rent a boat here.
+Fuel up, launch, dock, and even rent a boat here.

 1095 US-27